Campus Safety and Security

 MTSU also complies with the federal Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act ("Clery Act") and the Higher Education Opportunity Act ("HEOA").
 Copies of MTSU's Annual Security Reports, in compliance with the Clery Act and HEOA, can be found on the University Police Department's website under 'Crime Statistics.'
 The University's annual Fire Safety Report, as well as a Tennessee Bureau of Investigations Crime Report, also can be found on the University Police's website.

-The following are additional resources utilized by MTSU's to ensure campus safety, including the Department of Education's 2016 Handbook on the Clery Act's Campus Safety and Security reporting requirements.
+The following are additional resources utilized by MTSU to ensure campus safety and security, including updated information concerning changes to the Department of Education's 2016 Handbook on the Clery Act's Campus Safety and Security reporting requirements.